OrianaVenture/VentureValheim/NeedForSpeed/README.md

 ## Changelog

+### 0.2.1

+* Removed mod enabled config, to disable the mod just remove it.

 ### 0.2.0

 * Added Jotunn library as new dependency for config syncing, you now must also install Jotunn for this mod to work